The number-one question my OT friends ask me is whether or not they should be AOTA members.

 With your membership, here’s what you’ll get:

-• You’ll have 35% of your dues go to lobbying efforts on behalf of the OT profession.
+- You’ll contribute toward advocacy and policy efforts on behalf of the OT profession.

-• You’ll get access to the massive amount of members-only content on their website.
+- You’ll get access to the massive amount of members-only content on their website, including the AOTA Salary & Workforce Survey and a Medicare Fee Schedule Calculator.

-• You’ll get the warm fuzzies of knowing you’re a member of your professional organization, for what that’s worth!
+- You’ll get the warm fuzzies of knowing you’re a member of your professional organization, for whatever that’s worth!

 The affiliates of the AOTA